top of page

 What Happens During the Venaseal Glue Ablation Procedure?

-The procedure lasts about 15–30 minutes:
+The procedure lasts about 15–30 minutes, depending on the number of veins being treated:

 What Is the Post-Procedure Recovery and Care Process?